The Bullet cluster at its best: weighing stars, gas and dark matter: Lensing Methodology

 where $\rho_0$ is a central density.
 The profile is flat in the inner region, then isothermal ($\rho\sim r^{-2}$) between $r_{\rm core}$ and $r_{\rm cut}$, and steeply decreasing ($\rho \sim r^{-4}$) beyond $r_{\rm cut}$.
 Thanks to its extra degree of freedom compared to a NFW potential, the dPIE potential is more flexible in modeling complex galaxy clusters, such as 1E 0657-56.
 Moreover, the dPIE profile is specially suitable to model galaxies.
-Indeed, several studies, based on dynamics of stars, globular clusters and X-ray halos have shown that early-type galaxies are isothermal in their inner parts \citep{Koopmans:2006, Oguri:2007, Gerhard:2001, Peng:2004}, with no significant evolution with redshift up to $z\sim1$, this is also true for cluster members \citep[see][]{Natarajan:1998,Natarajan:2004,Natarajan:2009}.
-The dPIE has been successfully used to model galaxy clusters \citep[e.g.][]{Kneib:1996, Richard:2007}, as well as early-type galaxies \citep[e.g.][]{Natarajan:1998, Limousin:2007a}
+Indeed, several studies, based on dynamics of stars, globular clusters and X-ray halos have shown that early-type galaxies are isothermal in their inner parts \citep{Koopmans:2006, Oguri:2007, Gerhard:2001, Peng:2004}, with no significant evolution with redshift up to $z\sim1$, this is also true for cluster members \citep[see][]{Natarajan:1998,Natarajan:2009}.
+The dPIE has been successfully used to model galaxy clusters \citep[e.g.,][]{Kneib:1996, Richard:2007}, as well as early-type galaxies \citep[e.g.,][]{Natarajan:1998, Limousin:2007a}

-In the optimization procedure the dPIE parameters of cluster scale DM halos were allowed to vary freely, the central position, ellipticity, velocity dispersion, core radius and the position angle.
-In case of the cluster galaxies, the position, ellipticity, and orientation were matched to that of the light distribution as measured by SExtractor.
-The velocity dispersions, core and cut-off radii of cluster members were scaled with their luminosity using common scaling relations (see Section 4.1).
+In the optimization procedure the dPIE parameters of cluster scale DM halos (the central position, ellipticity, velocity dispersion, core radius and the position angle) were allowed to vary freely.
+In case of the cluster galaxies, the position, ellipticity, and orientation were matched to that of the light distribution as measured by \textsc{SExtractor}.
+The velocity dispersions, core and cut-off radii of cluster members were scaled with their luminosity using common scaling relations (see Section 4.2).